 Not Secure Example

 What does this mean in regards to your website?
-Well, because when someone visits your site their browser may display the dreaded lock icon with a red slash thru it (examples above) representing your unsecured connection.
+Well, because when someone visits your site, their browser may display the dreaded lock icon with a red slash thru it (examples above), representing your unsecured connection.
 Because HTTP was not intended for online activities like shopping, making payments, and transferring personal data, the entire web is now moving towards the security standard.
 Google is even making HTTP unattractive by penalizing websites for using it.
-Google plans to flag websites that don’t use HTTPS wants to prioritize websites that use HTTPS in their search results.
-As a result, this is a strong incentive for webmasters to migrate to the HTTPS standard.
+Google plans to flag websites that don’t use HTTPS to prioritize websites that use HTTPS in their search results.
+As a result, this is a strong incentive for web admins to migrate to the HTTPS standard.

 Get a Quote on HTTPS and SSL

 With a background in design for the music industry, I bring a fresh approach to corporate and construction-related web projects.